Schema architecture

 A broad interaction pattern — a recurring, multi-component solution to a common UX problem.
 Accepts pattern-scoped document block types (interactions) and shared structural document block types (anatomy, variants, states) as well as all general document block types.

-Patterns reference their participating components through the links array (with type: "component", name, and role) instead of through a dedicated guideline type.
+Patterns reference their participating components through the links array (with type: "component", identifier, and role) instead of through a dedicated guideline type.

 Agents